Ray Island

 Ray Island, also known as the Ray, is a 40.5 hectare nature reserve west of Mersea Island in Essex.
-It is owned by the National Trust, who bought it in 1970.
-It was leased by the National Trust to the Essex Wildlife Trust managed the site.
-Following the cessation of the lease associated with the associated with the island the National Trust has resumed responsibility for its management.
+The site is a sandy hill rising out of an area of saltmarsh between Strood Channel and Ray Channel.
+The island is owned by the National Trust, who bought it in 1970.
+It was leased by the National Trust to the Essex Wildlife Trust, which managed the site.
+Following the cessation of the lease, the National Trust has resumed responsibility for the island's management.

 Wildlife

-The site is a sandy hill which rises out of an area of saltmarsh.
-It has rough grassland and a shingle foreshore.
-There are saltmarsh plants such as lax flowered sea-lavender, sea rush and golden samphire, and breeding birds include oystercatchers and shelducks.
+The island has rough grassland and a shingle foreshore.
+Its flora includes saltmarsh plants such as lax flowered sea-lavender, sea rush and golden samphire.
+Breeding birds include redshank, oystercatcher and shelduck.

 Environmental designations

 The site has been designated as Site of Special Scientific Interest (SSSI), Marine Conservation Zones (MCZ), Ramsar Site, Special Area of Conservation (SAC) and a Special Protection Area (SPA).